neonicX-Tech/Classification-With-SVM/README.md

   Use the trained model to detect oranges in a new image.
 Replace `<image_path>` with the path to the image you want to analyze:

   `python detect.py -i <image_path>`

+  By default, this script only outputs the class names of objects detected in the image.
+To visualize the image with these detections overlaid, use the `--view` flag:

+  `python detect.py -i <image_path> --view `

 ********
 ## Contributing